-Rocky Point Park is located at 2800 Murray Street in Port Moody which is located at the far eastern tip of Burrard Inlet.
+The address for Rocky Point Park is 2800 Murray Street in Port Moody which is at the far eastern tip of Burrard Inlet.
 It’s a beautiful city park and arguably one of the nicest in the Lower Mainland.

 The park is adjacent to Shoreline Park which runs through the forest along the waterfront from Rocky Point to near the Port Moody Rec Centre and beyond.
 It’s all connected with the Trans Canada Trail.

 In Shoreline Park there are walking trails which are mostly gravel, but also include wooden boardwalks in marshy areas towards the eastern end of the inlet.
 There is also a paved cycling trail which is shared with pedestrians.
 Dogs are welcome in the area, but must be on a leash.

 Rocky Point Park offers excellent amenities.
 There’s a pier out into the water, plus a pathway all along the waterfront.
 There are also forested walking trails, a large grassy field, an outdoor performance stage and boat launch facilities.

 The children’s play facilities at Rock Point Park are exceptional.
 There’s a large playground, a water park area in the summer and an outdoor pool.

 A number of great events take place at the park each summer including the following:

 - Port Moody Penguin Plunge – a polar bear-style swim at Rocky Point Park on January 1st.